Helenalin

 Although toxic, helenalin possesses some in vitro anti-inflammatory and anti-neoplastic effects.
 Helenalin can inhibit certain enzymes, such as 5-lipoxygenase and leukotriene C4 synthase.
 For this reason the compound or its derivatives may have potential medical applications.

 Structure and reactivity

 Helenalin belongs to the group of sesquiterpene lactones which are characterised by a lactone ring.
 Beside this ring, the structure of helenalin has two reactive groups (α-methylene-γ-butyrolactone and a cyclopentenone group) that can undergo a Michael addition.

-The double bond in the carbonyl group can undergo a Michael addition with a thiol group, also called a sulfhydryl group.
-Therefore, helenalin can interact with proteins by forming covalent bonds to the thiol groups of cysteine-containing proteins/peptides, such as glutathione.
+The double bond in the carbonyl group can undergo a Michael addition with thiols.
+Therefore, helenalin can interact with proteins by forming covalent bonds to the thiol groups of cysteine-containing proteins/peptides.
 This effect can disrupt the molecule's biological function.

-Addition reactions can occur because thiol groups are strong nucleophiles; a thiol has a lone pair of electrons.

 Chemical derivatives

 There are several derivatives of helenaline known within the same sesquiterpene lactone group; pseudoguaianolides.
 Most of these derivatives occur naturally, such as the compound dihydrohelenalin, but there are also some semi-synthetic derivatives known, such as 2β-(S-glutathionyl)-2,3-dihydrohelenalin.

 In general, most derivatives are more toxic than helenalin itself.
 Among these, derivatives with the shortest ester groups are most likely to contain a higher toxicity.

 Other derivatives include 11α,13-dihydrohelenalin acetate, 2,3-dehydrohelenalin and 6-O-isobutyrylhelenalin.
 The molecular conformation differs between helenalin and its derivatives, which affects the lipophilicity and the accessibility of the Michael addition sites.
 Poorer accessibility results in a compounds with lower toxicity.
 Another possibility is that a derivative lacking one of the reactive groups, such as the cyclopentenone group, may have a lower toxicity.